 We had been in Belgrade in April, near the beginning of our travels, just for a one-day stop on our Danube cruise of the Balkans.
 Back then we had enjoyed a walking tour of the fortress area near the confluence of the Danube and Sava Rivers, along with a visit to St. Sava Cathedral, which is a little similar to Gaudi’s Sagrada Familia in its size and its ongoing construction, continuing after more than one hundred years.
 On that day trip, John toured the Nikola Tesla museum and I took a bike ride with some friends we made on the cruise.
 It was a fun day, but we could tell that there is so much to see and do in Belgrade, so we were delighted to be back, but a little sorry we only had one day.

 On the morning of our one day in town, as we were in our apartment making plans for the day, the power in the apartment went out.
-This meant no internet server.
+This meant no internet service.
 No problem, we thought, and we walked out into the beautiful September morning in search of food and coffee.
 We walked past many ‘caffe bars’ which are popular in this part of the world.
 These establishments keep long hours and serve alcohol, coffee, and soft drinks — but no food.
 We also went past a number of bakeries with pastries and bread, but no coffee and nowhere to sit.
 We resigned ourselves to pastries on a park bench and made selections from a little pastry shop, and then managed to annoy the lady at the counter when we tried to pay with Euros.
 We had come in so late at night, we hadn’t cashed out any Dinar.
 Nothing was going right it seemed.
 And then were saw it: the sign for the Golden Arches.
 McDonald’s would have breakfast!
 I would love to say that this was the first time we had resorted to going to McDonald’s during our time in abroad, but it wasn’t; it was the second time.
 Our first McDonald’s trip in Europe was in Llubljana at the train station where there were so many sleeping backpackers draped all over the Mickey D’s furniture that I wondered aloud whether the place was an eatery or a hostel.

 We walked the three hundred meters to McDonald’s and looked at the menu above the counter.
 No breakfast.
 We asked the lady behind the counter – “Egg McMuffin?” – she smiled brightly, but told us that, no, they do not serve breakfast.
 Oh, well.
 We had filet of fish sandwiches and coffee instead.
 With our stomachs full and our bodies caffeinated, we stopped at the nearby St. Mark’s Church, a relatively new Serbian Orthodox Church that was just competed in 1940.
 The outside is imposing and majestic, but the inside is what really dazzles.
 The iconostatis, which is a screen bearing icons, separating the sanctuary from the nave, was made up of some of the most exquisite mosaics we’ve seen.
 In our travels, we have visited more Eastern Orthodox churches than we can count, and this one definitely stands out.